Everybody should have their learning strategy.

 I also follow online courses.
 Reading is great, but it is more effective to involve your brain with audio and video.

 I am following courses on Udemy, Khan Academy and Coursera.

 Courses are especially important if you are approaching a new topic, you'll learn how to use (and pronounce) new words and in which context.
-If you are not native English, like me, that is really valuable.
+If you are not a native English speaker, like me, that is really valuable.

 Acquiring knowledge is not the same as learning a new skill.
 To actually learn a new skill, you have to practice your new knowledge.
 It gives you meaning and motivation.
 If you find yourself struggling on practising what you are learning, ask yourself if that is what you really want to learn.

 Imagine you want to learn Italian.
 You are reading the basic Italian grammar from a book, and you watch videos on youtube, but you are not practising speaking Italian.

 Does it sound effective?
 No, it does not.

 Sometimes it is difficult to find a way to practice, but that is fundamental.
 If you do not find any way, maybe you just do not want it hard enough.